Check out the full 2019 lineup to Coachella right here! Then read below for everything you need to survive the weekend.

-So you were lucky enough to get a ticket to Coachella?
-Sweet!
-Now you’ve got to research where you’re staying, figure out what to pack, sift through the festival’s FAQ, etc. Oh wait.
+So you're planning on heading to Coachella?
+Now you’ve got to research where you’re staying, figure out what to pack, sift through the festival’s FAQ, etc. if you haven't already.
+Oh wait.
 You don’t because we already did it for you!
+Sweet deal, right?
 Consider this your cheat sheet, detailing how to get there, where to stay, what to wear, what to bring and, most importantly, the inside tricks to maximize your fun.
-Oh yeah, and we've also detailed 30 Must See Acts.
 You’re welcome.

 Flying / Car Rental

-Don't have a flights to California yet?
+Don't have a flight to California yet?
 We envy your laid-back approach to life.
-The closest airport to Indio is Palm Springs International and if you can afford round-trip flights there, then more power to you - but you'll probably want to look into landing in LAX.
+The closest airport to Indio is Palm Springs International and if you can afford round-trip flights there, then more power to you–but you'll probably want to look into landing at LAX.
 Even with the added costs of renting a car to make the 146-mile trek to the festival location, you'll end up saving money.
+Hey–there's even an air port shuttle!

 If you're staying at one of the hotels near Indio, shuttles will be your best friend.
 They'll save you the hassle of dealing with waiting in long parking lines and actually having to trek from the parking areas to the festival's gates.
 Plus, it's probably a good thing for your group to have a designated driver...in the form of a shuttle operator.
 All hotel shuttle information can be found here.

-If you aren't staying on the Coachella site or in a nearby hotel, you're going to be driving your rental car or your own car out to the field.
-This isn't a terrible idea - just remember you're going to have to deal with traffic and parking.
+If you aren't staying on the Coachella site or in a nearby hotel, you're going to be driving your rental car or your own car out to the grounds.
+This isn't a terrible idea—just remember you're going to have to deal with traffic and parking.
 General driving and parking directions can be found here.

 It may not be the most cost-effective way to maneuver yourself around during the weekend, but the festival does offer a list of authorized cab franchises: